-- 8. (1) The Governor may by written notice to the Head of the Civil Service, at any time revoke any powers delegated to the Head of the Civil Service under section 7 or any combination of those powers, that is to say, that the Governor shall not make any decision or be otherwise involved in the procedures related to the handling of particular matters but may only revoke a category or categories of powers such as the power to appoint, to promote, to transfer, to discipline, to dismiss or to retire staff and even then the powers may only be revoked if the Governor has reason to believe that the Head of the Civil Service is not complying with - - (a) the terms of the delegation; or - (b) the requirements of this Law or personnel regulations. - (2) The Governor may by written notice to a chief officer, at any time revoke any powers delegated to the chief officer under section 7 or any combination of those powers, that is to say, that the Governor shall not make any decision or be otherwise involved in the procedures related to the handling of particular matters but may only revoke a category or categories of powers such as the power to appoint, to promote, to transfer, to discipline, to dismiss or to retire staff and even then the powers may only be revoked if the Governor has reason to believe that the chief officer concerned is not complying with - - (a) the terms of the delegation; or - (b) the requirements of this Law or personnel regulations, but before doing so shall consult the Head of the Civil Service.
+- 8. (1) The Governor may by written notice to the Head of the Civil Service, at any time revoke any powers delegated to the Head of the Civil Service under section 7 or any combination of those powers, that is to say, that the Governor shall not make any decision or be otherwise involved in the procedures related to the handling of particular matters but may only revoke a category or categories of powers such as the power to appoint, promote, transfer, discipline, dismiss or retire staff and even then the powers may only be revoked if the Governor has reason to believe that the Head of the Civil Service is not complying with - - (a) the terms of the delegation; or - (b) the requirements of this Law or personnel regulations. - (2) The Governor may by written notice to a chief officer, at any time revoke any powers delegated to the chief officer under section 7 or any combination of those powers, that is to say, that the Governor shall not make any decision or be otherwise involved in the procedures related to the handling of particular matters but may only revoke a category or categories of powers such as the power to appoint, promote, transfer, discipline, dismiss or retire staff and even then the powers may only be revoked if the Governor has reason to believe that the chief officer concerned is not complying with - but before doing so shall consult the Head of the Civil Service.